 In the 18th century the development of whale hunting brought early whaling fleets here, and by the 19th century it had become an important port.
 These days Horta is a major stopping point for yachts making their way across the Atlantic and a base for boat trips to watch marine mammals that include sperm, fin, pilot and sei whales, plus bottlenose and Risso's dolphins.

 Faial is both picturesque and atmospheric: its volcanic cone rises above green hills, white houses are mirrored in the ocean, along with the ochre walls of Falal’s fortress, witness to many naval battles through the centuries, and the sight of sunrise over Pico Island is unforgettable.
-Quiet inlets are lined with beaches of soft sand, and many hydrangeas stand out against the landscape, framing houses and roads – just one reason of the reasons why Faial has been named ‘the blue island.’
-In 1957 a volcanic eruption occurred around one kilometre off the coast, resulting in huge deposits of lava and ash that created a new islet – the Ilheu dos Capelinhos – which is connected to the main island by an isthmus
+In 1957 a volcanic eruption occurred around one kilometre off the coast, resulting in huge deposits of lava and ash that created a new islet – the Ilheu dos Capelinhos – which is connected to the main island by an isthmus.

 View suggested itinerary